top of page

 Out of the Box Approach:

-Unlike most "consultants" (check out this article to learn the difference between coach and consultant!), our coaches at Out of the Box Advisors focus on training the business owner how to do the specific tasks needed to succeed.
-We want to cultivate independence for our clients!
+Unlike most consultants (it's worth understanding the real difference between a coach and a consultant), our coaches at Out of the Box Advisors focus on training the business owner how to do the specific tasks needed to succeed.
+We're not here to do the work for you indefinitely.
+We're here to make ourselves unnecessary as fast as possible.
+That's the whole point.

 2. Do you know the industry?